Promising students in Manitoba hope cuts in education was worth funding unpromising CFL team - The Beaverton

 WINNIPEG – Some of ’s smartest secondary students hope the $82 million bailout of the Winnipeg Blue Bombers will be worth the cuts to their education and potential future.

 “I don’t like football, but if we make a sacrifice with larger classroom sizes, the Bombers might make the playoffs this year,” said Marion Blatchford, a grade 12 student from a in the North End.
-“I know the will be better spent teaching [Quarterback] Matt Nichols how to throw a long pass instead of teaching me calculus.”
+“I know the money will be better spent teaching [Quarterback] Matt Nichols how to throw a long pass instead of teaching me calculus.”

 The top academic performers appeared to be very understanding of how the province could bail out a professional sports team while tightening the budgets of their local school boards.